Skip to main content

 No. This is planning only.
 A Loan Estimate comes after application and documented numbers.
 This tool does not include lender credits, points, escrow funding rules, or title line items.

 All of them matter.
-In Florida, insurance and property taxes routinely move the number more than a small rate change.
-If the estimate feels wrong, adjust tax and insurance first—this is where buyers overestimate what they can afford.
+Insurance and property taxes routinely move the number more than a small rate change.
+If the estimate feels wrong, adjust tax and insurance first — this is where buyers overestimate what they can afford.

 How much cash do I need to close on a home purchase